 Regarding the reeling sector, West Bengal's sericulture remains decentralized but is transitioning from traditional reeling methods, such as Katghai and Ghosh Basin, to modern technologies like Multi-End Reeling Machines (MRM) and Automatic Reeling Machines (ARM).
 In 2023–24 (Gowrisankar, 2023), twelve MRMs were established, along with one ARM in Malda and Murshidabad districts.
 This displays the interest of people in the adaptation of new technology.
 These innovations have enhanced efficiency, uniformity, and productivity while reducing manual inconsistencies (Alim, 2016).
 However, these new technologies require substantial investment and high-quality raw materials to ensure profitable and efficient production.

 Assessing the suitability and understanding variations of locally produced mulberry cocoons for advanced machines has become imperative.
-MRM units require high-quality cocoons, and their efficiency is influenced by several factors, including operator skill level, the number of ends per thread, raw material characteristics, and machine maintenance (D. Chattopadhyay, 2018).
+MRM units require high-quality cocoons, and their efficiency is influenced by several factors, including operator skill level, the number of ends per thread, raw material characteristics, and machine maintenance (Chattopadhyay, 2018).
 Filament length, non-broken filament length (NBFL), and single-fiber denier are critical parameters that directly impact reeling speed, production efficiency, and yarn uniformity.
 Studies suggest that maintaining minimum reeling speeds of 100 m/min for MRMs and 200 m/min for ARMs is crucial for economic viability (International Sericulture Research Institute, 2017; Ramesh et al., 2019).

 Research indicates that the NBFL for popular crossbreed hybrid, bivoltine, and Nistari cocoons ranges between 450–800 m, 350–900 m, and 250–450 m, respectively (Silk Board Research Report, 2022).
 Given the direct correlation between NBFL and reeling speed, optimizing cocoon characteristics is essential for maximizing the efficiency of MRM units.